iexdll/k9/README.md

 >
 > {name: "Akita"}

-Service will respond with created breed automatically assigning it unique id
+Service will respond with created breed, automatically assigning it unique id

 Get breed by id
 > GET /breed/id/